emissions-api/documentation/user-stories/user-story-map-overlay.md

 ### Goal

-Aggregated values for specific sub-areas of an area.
+Create Images merged from pollution data and selectable background.

 ### Data

--     provide aggregated data for a set of areas, once
+-     provide images from the selected area
-- requires sensor data and positions
+- requires positions

 ### Delivery